 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

-I am frequently consulted by men with all kinds of male sexual problems and dysfunctions and I have helped them successfully using psychotherapy, hypnotherapy, and cognitive therapy.
+I am frequently consulted by men with all kinds of male sexual problems and dysfunctions.
+I have helped them successfully using psychotherapy, hypnotherapy, and cognitive therapy.
 Problems have included premature ejaculation (PE), improving erection problems, low sex drive, and similar.

 I have helped men of all ages with these problems at my therapy practice just outside of Battle, East Sussex.

-Further information on the most common male sexual problems which I am consulted for is listed below:
+Information on the most common male sexual problems which I am consulted for is listed below.

 There are other male sexual problems including:

-- Sexual Aversion Disorder, otherwise known as a fear or strong dislike of sex and is where a man tries to avoid having sex or all forms of intimacy in case it might lead to sex;
+- Sexual Aversion Disorder, otherwise known as a fear or strong dislike of sex.
+This is when a man tries to avoid having sex, or all forms of intimacy in case it might lead to sex;

 - Retarded Ejaculation, where a man takes much longer than he’d like before coming, or finds it otherwise difficult to achieve orgasm;

-- Retrograde Ejaculation is when the semen and sperm is forced back into the bladder at orgasm – this problem is usually caused by physical conditions or medications;
+- Retrograde Ejaculation is when something directs/forces the semen and sperm back into the bladder at orgasm.
+Physical conditions or medications usually cause this problem;

-- Male Hyperactive Sexual Desire Disorder, which is the opposite to having a low sex drive and is when a man almost constantly desires sex and he feels driven to pursue sex (for sex’s sake) which can have a negative effect on his work, health and relationships.
+- Male Hyperactive Sexual Desire Disorder, which is the opposite to having a low sex drive and is when a man almost constantly desires sex.
+He feels driven to pursue sex (for sex’s sake) which can have a negative effect on his work, health and relationships.